stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

-In addition to `ListColType`, there is also function `TableColType`, which does exactly the same thing but for the columns wrapped up in a value of type `Table`.
+In addition to `ListColType`, there is also function `TableColType`, which does exactly the same thing but for the columns wrapped up in a value of type `SQLTable`.
 The interesting thing is, that we can now define a data type for typed column names (called `Sqlite3.Table.TColumn`), that represents a column in a table indexed by the column's